thejordanprice/cat-factory/README.md

 This does utilize responsive web design with bootstrap/jquery/fontawesome.
 Then some of the exciting stuff such as let, const, callback, iterators, factories, ect...
 Not only does it do all that, but it doesn't require a server!
 This seems great for kids and people of the internets; let's teach people!

 This is fully open to pull requests, and what have you.
-I wouldn't mind making this more fun.
+I wouldn't mind making this more fun. :cat:

 ### Running Demo